dbdock/dbdock/README.md

 });
 ```

-See [Point-in-Time Recovery Documentation](./docs/pitr.md) for full setup guide.

----

-## Email Alerts
+### Email Alerts

-Get notified when backups succeed or fail:
+Get notified when backups succeed or fail.
+Configure during setup with `npx dbdock init` or add manually to your config:

 ```json
 {